IBM/csm-dach-cloud-native-labs/day-2/openshift.md

     kubectl create deployment hello-node --image=k8s.gcr.io/serve_hostname
 ```
-__Important: Replace the 1 with your user number__

-List all available projects:
+Use the following command to see the list all available projects:
 ```
 user1:~$ oc projects
 ```